EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 The Deep Learning Tester evaluates the performance of a trained model on the test dataset.
 Hereby it calculates the Intersection over Union Score per class as well as the overall mean.
 For the parameter **Test Dataset** input the test_files.csv which we created with the Dataset Maker, it should be located in the folder SpecDeepMap_tutorial.

-* As model checkpoint you should load the model with the highest Val IoU ( score is written in created checkpoint file names).
-Load the model with highest val iou score or download this checkpoint file and load the model from the checkpoint file.
+* As **model checkpoint** you can use the checkpoint file from the tutorial_small or tutorial_large folder ( both come with identical pretrained model), or load the model with the highest Val IoU from your training( score is written in created checkpoint file names).

    .. figure:: img/5_Deep_learning_tester.jpeg